top of page

 Bank of the West - Dirty investments despite the advertising hype - 5th Tier WORST - Priority to avoid

-In 2023, BotW was bought by BMO - a subsidiary of the Bank of Montreal.
+In 2023, BotW was bought by BMO/Bank of Montreal.
 BMO is also a master of good progressive sounding marketing - and also a major dirty financier.
-The Bank of Montreal is #15 on the Banking on Climate Chaos top 60 list and substantially increased fossil fuel financing between 2020 and 2021 to over $18 billion, they are now similar in annual fossil lending with BNP.
+The BMO is #18 on the Banking on Climate Chaos top 60 list and substantially increased fossil fuel financing between 2020 and 2021 to over $18 billion, they are now similar in annual fossil lending with BNP.

 REI Coop - switched their card provider from bad to ... another 4th Tier - Smaller fossil lender